xvillaneau/adventofcode-python/aoc_2019/docs/day_04.md

 This significantly complicates the pair checking logic.
 We can no longer mark the pair condition as fullfilled the moment a digit repeat; instead we need to track how many times the digit repeats until and only consider a pair detected if that count was two.

-Let's modify our loop by adding a `streak` variable counting how many times the current left digit has been detected in a row:
+Let's modify our loop by adding a `streak` variable counting how many times in a row the current left digit has occurred:

 ```python
 def check_password_2(number):